KCEvers/sdbuildR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# sdbuildR: Easily Build and Simulate Stock-and-Flow Models in R
+# sdbuildR: Easily Build, Simulate, and Visualise Stock-and-Flow Models in R

 <!-- badges: start -->